analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   true test of sustainability is time (e.g. does the progress/momentum persist)
 -   growth is being driven after product market fit has been established
 -   organic word of mouth has started to drive new user growth
--   LTV to CAC make ratios make economical sense across channels
+-   LTV to CAC ratios make economical sense across channels
+-   some growth acquisition channel diversification
 -   engagement depth and retention are solid/improving
 -   acquiring new user cohorts leads to more new users
 -   natural pattern of engagement followed by more engagement